 Advanced topics from the field of Computer Information Systems are addressed in this course.
 Topics may include but are not limited to: computer networks, database design and management, electronic commerce, distributed processing, network security, and management of information technology.
-Prerequisite: ISYS 310 and completion of the General Education Math requirement.
-Spring
+Prerequisite: ISYS 310 Spring.

-ISYS 497 - Systems Development Seminar/Systems Project
+ISYS 497 - Systems Development Seminar/Systems Project (3 cr hrs)

 This capstone course provides an opportunity for the student to design a system, write programs, convert data, test, and produce a working system in a real-world situation.
 Prerequisites: ISYS 480 and Senior classification.
-Spring
+Spring.